-- Losing weight, quitting smoking and getting the all clear after an operation, or serious illness can all help to reduce your premiums.
+- Losing weight, quitting smoking, and getting the all-clear after an operation, or serious illness can all help to reduce your premiums.

 - If you’ve made positive lifestyle changes, consider informing your financial adviser, or insurer, or shopping around for a new policy.

-- Don’t cancel an old policy, before a new one is active and think carefully about whether things such as pre-existing medical conditions are covered by a new insurer.
+- Don’t cancel an old policy, before a new one is active, and think carefully about whether things such as pre-existing medical conditions are covered by a new insurer.

-Life insurance can be one of the most important decisions you make in your family’s future and you’ll want to be sure that you have enough cover for their needs if the worst happens.
+Life insurance can be one of the most important decisions you make in your family’s future and you’ll want to be sure that you have enough coverage for their needs if the worst happens.